 - Stakeholder Workshop for Proposed Drinking Water Discharge NPDES Permit

-The State Water Resources Control Board is continuing its stakeholder outreach effort for the development of a drinking water system discharge permit for the Regional Water Quality Control Boards to implement per their discretion.
-The proposed permit will be a new general NPDES permit as required by Clean Water Act, section 402 for point source discharges of pollutants to waters of the United States.
+The State Water Board is continuing its stakeholder outreach effort for the development of a drinking water system discharge permit for the Regional Water Boards to implement per their discretion.
+The proposed permit will be a new general NPDES permit as required by Clean Water Act section 402 for point source discharges of pollutants to waters of the United States.

-On Friday January 24, 2014, Water Board staff will hold a Stakeholder Workshop in Oakland, California.
+On May 12, 2014, Water Board staff will hold a Stakeholder Workshop in San Diego, California.
 All interested stakeholders are welcome to attend.
-Stakeholders may also participate in the workshop via WebEx.
-WebEx information will be provided through a further update upon availability.

-Please take the time to read the attached Stakeholder Workshop Announcement and Fact Sheet regarding the proposed permitting effort.
-Contact one of the following staff by sending an email titled Proposed Drinking Water Discharge Permit to Diana Messina at Diana.Messina@waterboards.ca.gov to be added to our information email listing.
+Please take the time to read the Stakeholder Workshop Announcement and Fact Sheet regarding the proposed permitting effort.
+You may send an email titled Proposed Drinking Water Discharge Permit to Diana Messina at Diana.Messina@waterboards.ca.gov to be added to our information email listing.

 - Review Committee for Nuclear Fueled Power Plants

 It is the responsibility of the Water Boards to preserve and enhance the quality of the State's waters through the development of water quality control plans and the issuance of waste discharge requirements (WDRs).
 WDRs for discharges to surface waters also serve as NPDES permits.